-The annual European Capital of Culture title is usually awarded to a city which arranges a program of events connected to the culture of Europe; however one year, 2010, instead of a single city the European Union Council of Ministers uniquely selected an entire area, the rejuvenated Ruhr metropolis with its 53 towns and cities.
+The annual "European Capital of Culture" title is usually awarded to one city, which puts together a program of events connected to the culture of Europe, but in 2010 the European Union Council of Ministers didn't choose a single city.

-And Change Through Culture, Culture Through Change became its motto.
+"Change Through Culture, Culture Through Change" became its motto.

-An idealistic concept, initially titled European City of Culture, it was conceived in 1985 by the late Greek singer and actress Melina Mercouri, then Minister of Culture for Greece, together with her French equivalent Jack Lang, in an airport lounge.
-They hoped that, within the framework of cultural policy of the European Union, the scheme would contribute towards bringing Europeans together by emphasizing the range and brilliance of their cultures, as well as mutual values and history.
+An idealistic concept, first known as "European City of Culture", the idea came to the late Greek singer and actress Melina Mercouri, then Minister of Culture for Greece, and her French equivalent Jack Lang in 1985, as they sat in an airport lounge.
+They hoped that, within the framework of cultural policy of the European Union, their scheme would contribute towards bringing Europeans together by emphasizing the range and brilliance of their cultures; as well as mutual values and history.

-The Ruhr's time in the spotlight began in a January snow storm, with over 2,500 cultural and artistic activities, events and projects, included a Wonders of the Solar System exhibition, in what in a previous life had been a gas tank.
+The Ruhr's time in the spotlight began in a January snowstorm, with over 2,500 cultural and artistic activities, events and projects, included a "Wonders of the Solar System" exhibition, in what in a previous life had been a gas tank.

-Decommissioned in 1988 the Gasometer is an exhibition hall and anchor point of the 'Route of industrial culture', one of Germany's tourist routes, as well as part of the European Route of Industrial Heritage, and it links the regions most important and attractive industrial monuments.
+Decommissioned in 1988 the Gasometer is an exhibition hall and anchor point of the "Route of industrial culture", one of Germany's tourist routes, as well as part of the European Route of Industrial Heritage, and it links the region's most important and attractive industrial monuments.

-One is the Essen Zeche Zollverein, known as the most beautiful colliery in the world until closing in 1986 and a UNESCO World Heritage Site since 2001, it was a "Bauhaus" inspired coal mine, a German design concept combining art and technology with craft, and is one of the Ruhrgebiet's regenerated industrial sites.
+One is the Essen "Zeche Zollverein", known as the most beautiful colliery in the world until closing in 1986 and a UNESCO World Heritage Site since 2001, it was a "Bauhaus" inspired coal mine, a German design concept combining art and technology with craft, and is one of the Ruhrgebiet's regenerated industrial sites.

-Now it is a world renowned design center, art gallery, exhibition and concert halls, the former coke oven is a summer swimming pool, in winter the pressure machine platform is frozen into an ice skating rink, while the old coal wash plant is home to the new three level Ruhr Museum.
+The former coke oven is a summer swimming pool, in winter the pressure machine platform frozen into an ice skating rink, while the old coal wash plant is home to the new three level Ruhr Museum.

-Mine shafts and coal faces, where miners worked in dangerous unhealthy conditions, now echo to the sound of art and culture enthusiasts.
+Mine shafts and coal faces, where miners worked in dangerous unhealthy conditions, echo to the sound of art and culture enthusiasts.

-A major project and symbol of European co-operation was opened by its joint patrons, Angela Merkel the Chancellor of Germany and Nicolas Sarkozy at the time President of France, during the Ruhr Capital of Culture year.
+A major project and symbol of European co-operation was opened by its joint patrons; Angela Merkel the Chancellor of Germany and Nicolas Sarkozy, at the time President of France, during the Ruhr Capital of Culture year.

 Industrial sites were moved to the edge of the city and with its newly constructed buildings, railway stations, boulevards, bridges and squares Paris became the capital of the modern world.

 Change through Culture, Culture through Change.

 The Ruhr region.
-High-tech instead of blast furnaces and an academic center dubbed Helicon Valley, multifaceted cultural life: theaters, museums, art galleries, festivals, international fairs and concerts from classic to cult.
+High-tech has replaced blast furnaces, an academic center known as "Helicon Valley", there is a multifaceted cultural life with theaters, museums, art galleries, festivals, international fairs and concerts, from classic to cult.